rsandel94/MyCypressApp/README.md

 This creates file from which all the following tests will be run from, but for now I just run the test spec to confirm the file can be found and run as normal.

 ![CypressImg](CypressImg.png)
+Launching the Cypress application

 ![Test_case](Test_case.png)
+Running the test case

 ### Intro 3.
 Understanding Test Cases
 In this section I change the way Cypress accesses the server to my local server.